Narcissistic Personality Disorder

 If the doctor finds no physical reason for the symptoms, he or she would likely refer the person to a psychiatrist or psychologist, health care professionals who are specially trained to diagnose and treat mental illnesses.
 Psychiatrists and psychologists use specially designed interview and assessment tools to evaluate a person for a personality disorder.

 How Is Narcissistic Personality Disorder Treated?

 There is no known cure for narcissistic personality disorder, but psychotherapy (a type of counseling) might help the person learn to relate to others in a more positive and rewarding way.
 Long-term psychotherapy tries to provide the person with greater insight into his or her problems and attitudes in the hope that this will change behavior.
 The goal of therapy is to help the person develop a better self-esteem and more realistic expectations of others.
-Medication might sometimes be used to treat the distressing symptoms, such as behavioral problems, that might occur with this disorder, but medicines are not the mainstay of treating personality disorders.
+Medication might sometimes be used to treat other kinds of symptoms, such as depression or anxiety that might occur in people with this disorder, but medicines are not the mainstay of treating personality disorders.

 What Complications Are Associated With Narcissistic Personality Disorder?

 People with narcissistic personality disorder might abuse drugs and/or alcohol as a way of coping with their symptoms.
 They may also have problems in relationships and in work or school performance.

 What Is the Outlook for People With Narcissistic Personality Disorder?

 The prognosis depends on the severity of the disorder and the degree to which people who seek treatment recognize problems within themselves and desire to change aspects of their personality that may be maladaptive.